nadiamariduena/blender_and_draco-compression/README.md

 ### Here I added smooth Modifier + Smooth Shading to a Join Model

-- I said to a "join" Model, because I tried to add a strong smooth to the beak like the Smooth Modifier and then when join to the rest of the body , apply the smooth shading \*\*It didnt work" as somehow the whole thing get distorted.
+- I said to a "join" Model, because I tried to add a strong smooth to the beak like the Smooth Modifier and then when join to the rest of the body , apply the smooth shading  **It didnt work** as somehow the whole thing get distorted.

+- WHEN I SAID "join" i make reference to "MERGE" , take the gerometries  and join them to one.

 #### As you can see, its a mess